A Survey on Self-play Methods in Reinforcement Learning: Introduction

 With the help of game theory, a mathematical framework that models the interactions between multiple decision-makers, self-play emerges as an elegant solution to some inherent challenges in MARL.
-By addressing issues such as non-stationarity and coordination, self-play offers an approach where an agent interacts with copies or past versions of itself~\cite{samuel2000naivesp, bansal2017deltauniform}.
-This method promises a more stable and manageable learning process.
-The capabilities of self-play extend to a wide range of scenarios, including its high-profile applications in Go~\cite{silver2016alphago,silver2017alphagozero,silver2018alphazero,schrittwieser2020muzero}, chess~\cite{silver2018alphazero, schrittwieser2020muzero}, poker~\cite{moravvcik2017deepstack, heinrich2015fsp}, and video games~\cite{berner2019dota,vinyals2019grandmaster}.
+Vanilla self-play refers to a setting in which an agent continuously trains by competing against the most recent version of itself, as famously demonstrated for the symmetric zero-sum game of checkers~\citep{samuel1959some}.
+Self-play, however, encompasses far more than this canonical example.
+More broadly, self-play refers to a class of learning methods where at least one agent iteratively improves its policy by interacting with a distribution of evolving opponents, which may include historical or concurrent versions of itself or other agents.
+It is worth noting that although some MARL studies have applied the concept of self-play in cooperative tasks such as Hanabi~\citep{cui2021k} and Overcooked~\citep{strouse2021collaborating}, our survey is conducted within non-cooperative settings.
+Self‑play has demonstrated remarkable success in non-cooperative domains such as Go~\citep{silver2016alphago,silver2017alphagozero,silver2018alphazero,schrittwieser2020muzero}, chess~\citep{silver2018alphazero, schrittwieser2020muzero}, poker~\citep{moravvcik2017deepstack, heinrich2015fsp}, and complex video games~\citep{berner2019dota,vinyals2019grandmaster}.
 In these scenarios, it has developed strategies that surpass human expertise.
-Although the application of self-play is extensive and promising, it is accompanied by limitations, such as the potential convergence to suboptimal strategies and significant computational requirements\cite{silver2016alphago, silver2018alphazero}.
+Although the application of self-play is extensive and promising, it is accompanied by limitations, such as the potential convergence to suboptimal strategies and significant computational requirements~\citep{silver2016alphago, silver2018alphazero}.

-Although some research takes a broad perspective through empirical game-theoretic analysis (EGTA)~\cite{wellman2024empirical}, it is important to note that there are relatively few comprehensive surveys focusing exclusively on self-play.
-Among these, some studies address the theoretical safety of self-play~\cite{digiovanni2021survey}, while others develop an algorithmic framework for self-play that unfortunately does not accommodate the Policy-Space Response Oracle (PSRO) series of algorithms~\cite{hernandez2021comparison}.
-Furthermore, another study concentrates exclusively on PSRO~\cite{bighashdel2024policy}.
-Although these varied studies are valuable, they do not offer a perspective that fully captures the breadth and depth of self-play.
-Therefore, this survey aims to bridge this gap.
+Although some research~\citep{wellman2025empirical} adopts a different perspective through empirical game-theoretic analysis (EGTA), relatively few comprehensive surveys focus on self-play.
+Among them, a study~\citep{hernandez2021comparison} develops an algorithmic framework for self-play, but it does not incorporate the Policy-Space Response Oracle (PSRO)~\citep{lanctot2017psro} series of algorithms, while a separate study~\citep{bighashdel2024policy} focuses exclusively on PSRO, without considering other self-play algorithms.
+Another study~\citep{digiovanni2021survey} examines the theoretical safety of self-play.
+While these studies are valuable, they do not provide a comprehensive perspective that fully captures the breadth and depth of self-play.
+To address this gap, this survey aims to offer a systematic roadmap to the diverse landscape of self-play algorithms in MARL within non-cooperative settings.